preemptive/DashO-GameOfLife/README.md

 # DashO-GameOfLife

-A sample Android app that demonstrates using [PreEmptive Protection - DashO](https://www.preemptive.com/products/dasho/overview) with the [DashO Android Gradle Plugin](https://www.preemptive.com/dasho/pro/10.0/userguide/en/ref_dagp_index.html) on an application with libraries and product flavors.
+A sample Android app that demonstrates using [PreEmptive Protection - DashO](https://www.preemptive.com/products/dasho/overview) with the [DashO Gradle Plugin for Android](https://www.preemptive.com/dasho/pro/10.0/userguide/en/ref_dagp_index.html) on an application with libraries and product flavors.

 This sample is a [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation application.
 This project consists of the app itself and a library that it uses.